 2. Circumcision, which means that the foreskin is removed completely.
 The advantage of this operation is that once the foreskin is removed, then you will not have any problems related to the foreskin.
 The head of the penis is exposed permanently after the operation, and the procedure is irreversible.

-3. Frenuloplasty, which is simply a foreskin-releasing procedure.
-An incision is made on the frenulum, or the ridge underneath the surface is excised, thus allowing full retraction.
-This will allow you to retain your foreskin but at the same time be able to keep the area underneath clean.
+3. Penile Frenuloplasty is simply a foreskin-releasing procedure.
+An incision on the frenulum or the ridge underneath the surface is excised, allowing full retraction.
+This will enable you to retain your foreskin while keeping the area underneath clean.

 The benefit is that he retains his foreskin.
 Frenuloplasty helps to get rid of the bending of the penis.
 Circumcision used to be a commonly practised operation and, on many occasions, was performed with excellent results.